 Engineer Wharf

-Engineer Wharf (or Marple Wharf) is situated on the north side of the canal, close to the foot of Marple Locks, and it housed the canal company's workshops.
+Engineer Wharf is situated on the north side of the canal, close to the foot of Marple Locks, and it contained the canal company's workshops dating from 1825.
+These included a blacksmith's forge and a carpenter's workshop where replacement lock gates were made.
 The Tithe Map of 1850 shows the wharf prior to the construction of Marple Viaduct by the Sheffield and Midland Railway Company, which carried their line over the river Goyt as well as over the wharf.

 At this time all the land shown on this portion of the map was owned by the Peak Forest Canal Company and occupied by the Manchester, Sheffield and Lincolnshire Railway Company.